vishnu1121/Snake-AI/README.md

 Agent (agent.py): Integrates the neural network with game interactions, state representation, and decision-making. play_game.ai.py: Runs the game with the AI agent using a pre-trained model. play_game_human.py: Runs the game in human-controlled mode.

+you know how to run this project :)